lawtonius/ColorizeVideo/README.md

 12) Convert the pixel values back to the range [0, 255]
 13) Display the final result

+# Notes:

-The code is given in the Jupyter notebook ColorizeImage.ipynb
+1) The code is given in the Jupyter notebook ColorizeImage.ipynb.
+2) The path names were originally hard-coded in because file selection wasn't the point of this exercise.
+3) Both the input grayscale image and the output colorized image are in JPG format.

+# Gallery:

 The final results are mixed.
 Some images turn out well, based on the model's training...